dojitza/dojitza.github.io/_posts/2021-06-15-Founding-is-not-boring.md

 ---
 Title: Founding is not boring
-tags: startup founding thoughts career
+tags:
+  - startup
+  - founding
+  - thoughts
+  - career
 toc: false
+published: false
 ---

 Being young in the tech industry is sometimes tantalizing.
 The abundance of choice the seller's market provides can sometimes paralize a person.
 A dream of founding one's own venture creeps into the mind.